leo-cabibihan/isproj2/README.md

 ### Get
 - List of beneficiaries
+- Associated with beneficiaries table

 ### Post
-- Form to add new beneficiaries
+- Associated with beneficiaries table = To add new beneficiaries
-- Upload Associated Images with beneficiaries
+- Associated Images with beneficiaries

 ### Put
-- Form to edit existing beneficiaries
+- Associated with beneficiaries table = To edit existing beneficiaries
 - Replace Uploaded Associated Images with beneficiaries

 ### Delete
-- Delete Existing Beneficiary
+- Associated with beneficiaries table = To Delete Existing Beneficiary
-- Associated Images
+- Associated Images with beneficiaries

 ### authorization
-Only Charity Members are authorized to access this resource.
+Charity Members